Skip to content

 • Genkit is a low-layer AI framework.
 It focuses on models, tools, prompts, MCP, and o11y.
 You can use it standalone to build agents, or as a foundation for higher-layer frameworks.

 • ADK is a high-layer agent framework.
-It comes with batteries included — session management, memory, evaluation, and tight Vertex AI Agent Engine integration.
+It comes with batteries included — session management, memory, evaluation, and tight Gemini Enterprise Agent Platform integration.

 AspectGenkitADK